getify/You-Dont-Know-JS/scope-closures/ch8.md

 `Utils` here is a useful collection of utilities, yet they're all state-independent functions.
 Gathering functionality together is generally good pratice, but that doesn't make this a module.
 Rather, we've defined a `Utils` namespace and organized the functions under it.

-Further, even if you have data and stateful functions together, if you're not limiting the visibility of any of it, then it's falling short of the POLE side of encapsulation and is probably not useful to label as a module:
+Further, even if you have data and stateful functions bundled together, if you're not limiting the visibility of any of it, then it's falling short of the POLE aspect of encapsulation and is probably not useful to label as a module.

+Consider:

 ```js
 var Student = {